evolvedbinary/fusion-studio-extension/README.md

 > You may get the error `No package 'x11' found` on Ubuntu (Minimal installation), you'll need to install these packages:
 > ```bash
-> sudo apt install libx11-dev libxkbfile-dev libxkbfile-dev
+> sudo apt install libx11-dev libxkbfile-dev
 > ```

 ### Test the extension